 Leadership Lesson 1: Be authentic.

 That little voice calling you knows your ultimate purpose.
 There will be naysayers.
 There will be those who try to drown that voice because it doesn’t match their image or because of their limiting beliefs or their fear or because they just simply don’t know.
-It doesn’t mean they don’t love you, in fact they may love you greatly, just as Queen Hippolyta loved Diana.
+It doesn’t mean they don’t love you, in fact, they may love you greatly, just as Queen Hippolyta loved Diana.
 But without Diana saying yes to that little voice calling her, there is no Wonder Woman.
-To accomplish great things, we have to listen to that internal voice, that has often been there since we were a young child, steering us to our ultimate purpose.
+To accomplish great things, we have to listen to that internal voice, that has often been there since we were young children, steering us to our ultimate purpose.